Want to cultivate the traits your child needs to succeed in school and as an adult? Teach these 6 traits that will help kids succeed.

 - Encouraging learning, even in the summer or school breaks.

-The desire to guide kids to success doesn’t mean you’re focused on perfection or you’re pushing your kids.
+The desire to help kids succeed doesn’t mean you’re focused on perfection or that you’re pushing them to the brink.
 Instead, you’re teaching them the traits they’ll need to pursue their interests.
 Things like encouraging hard work, not giving up, and facing challenges head on.

-No matter their passion, help your kids succeed now and into adulthood.
-All by drawing out traits they already have.
+No matter their passion, help them succeed now and into adulthood—all by drawing out traits they already have.